Jamal Agnew Player Prop Bets for NFL Week 11 | Jacksonville vs. San Francisco 11/21/2021

 - So far this season, 10.8% of the 333 passes thrown by his team have gone Agnew's way.

-- Agnew has seen the ball thrown his way three times in the red zone this season, 11.1% of his team's 27 red zone pass attempts.
+- Agnew (three red zone targets) has been the recipient of 11.1% of his team's 27 red zone pass attempts.

-- The Jaguars, who rank 31st in the NFL in points scored, have dropped back to pass 61.2% of the time while opting for the ground attack 38.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Agnew's matchup with the 49ers.